 Buying a waiver of depreciation, on the other hand, will give you more protection as time passes, but will also cost more with every passing year.
 If you want to keep your payments steady, and just want to protect against being in debt, you probably want gap insurance.
 But if you really love that new car smell, and don’t want to settle for whatever your car is worth on the street, then a waiver of depreciation is the only way to go.

 There’s so much to think about when buying a new car.
-Let one of our car insurance experts walk you through all your options and then surprise you with an awesome rate for the coverage you want from one of our 40+ insurance company partners.
+Let one of our car insurance brokers walk you through all your options and then surprise you with an awesome rate for the coverage you want from one of our 40+ insurance company partners.
 Call before you buy, after you buy, heck, call us from the dealer.
 We’re here to help.

 Can I buy both gap insurance and a waiver of depreciation?